suncoast-devs/handbook/lessons/http-intro/index.md

 ## Let's try some DNS!

-Lets try to find the IP address of `www.wikipedia.org`.
+Let's try to find the IP address of `www.wikipedia.org`.

 On a Mac OS or linux machine we have a tool named `dig`.
 On Windows you can use `nslookup`